calemcme/CalemEAM/branches/r2.1.0/README.txt

 services to Calem Professional and Calem Enterprise.
 The subscription services include technical support and Calem Mobile solution.

-You can more information about CalemEAM's products and services at http://www.calemeam.com.
+Visit http://www.calemeam.com for more information about CalemEAM's products and services.